 Below is a list of links and abstracts for PDF-format articles I've written on the enneagram from a depathologized point of view.
-You can also check out sample chapters from my books, which contain a lot of new material.
+Many of the articles below were written between 2004 and 2012, because I began writing books in 2009, and they are extremely labor-intensive.
+Check out sample chapters from my books here.

 The Cosmic Doctrine is an esoteric work dictated to Kabalist Dion Fortune during the early part of the 20th century that describes the nature of cosmic evolution and pivotal role played by personality in that process.

 Personality, Process, and Levels of Development (Jan.
 2012)

 In this article, I take a look at the relationship between the nine enneagram personality types, the nine process enneagram points in transformation, and Ken Wilber's nine-level Spectrum model of development.
 One of the features of Wilber's model is its ability to distinguish healthy from pathological development at all levels, and to explore possible treatment modalities at each level.
 The Riso-Hudson Strata model is also explored as a potential developmental sequence.